acsone/odoo-bedrock-k8s-deployer/README.md

 Passing Your Own Variables
 -----
-All environment variables with prefix `OBK_{SECRET}_ODOO_` are set in the deployed pod's environment (with the prefix removed).
+All environment variables with prefix `OBK_{SECRET_}ODOO_` are set in the deployed pod's environment (with the prefix removed).
 Therefore, if you need more environment variable than the one mentioned above to be passed to the pod, simply add the `OBK_ODOO_` prefix (`OBK_SECRET_ODOO_` for sensitive data) to the variable of your deployment environment.
+Take care, secret variables must be base64 encoded !

 Use Case Example
 ============